 A Study of the process of the main character's becoming a nihilist in Chuck Palahniuk's fight club

-, Yuwono (2006) A Study of the process of the main character's becoming a nihilist in Chuck Palahniuk's fight club.
-Bachelor thesis, Petra Christian University.
+Yuwono (2006) A Study of the process of the main character's becoming a nihilist in Chuck Palahniuk's fight club.
+Other thesis, Petra Christian University.

 Abstract